sibie/JavaScript/README.md

 # JavaScript
-This is a collection of simple JS projects I've worked on.
+This is a collection of simple JS projects I did in my free time.
 Since these are all smaller use cases, I thought it would make more sense to club them under one repository.

 <br />